 - Achieving praxis – theory into practice

-WHAT WILL I STUDY ON THE COURSE?
+WHAT WILL I STUDY IN THE COURSE?
 The MA’s focus is on contemporary issues and the future of labour movements.
 While strongly grounded in practice, theoretical frameworks will frame and explain issues and students will extend this approach in their Part 2 work/union/current issue based Dissertation.
-At workshops students discuss and debate with one another, with tutors and with invited academic researchers and speakers from the labour movement.
+At workshops, students discuss and debate with one another, with tutors and with invited academic researchers and speakers from the labour movement.
 Tutors on the MA are themselves experienced researchers and publish in their fields.
-Full time students may be sponsored by their own or other trade union organisations.
+Full-time students may be sponsored by their own or other trade union organisations.
 If in the UK, these will normally provide trade union attachments (unpaid) for overseas students.
-Some scholarships maybe available.
+Some scholarships may be available.

 The course is designed for:

 - Experienced UK trade union officers and activists (paid and lay) from UK unions especially those which have and are developing international departments and who work closely with overseas partners such as PSI (Public Services International), ICFTU (International Confederation of Free TUs) and the ETUC (European Trades Union Confederation) as well as their sister unions abroad.